-Sumitomo Electric completes depth test
+Sumitomo Electric completes TYPE TEST

 Find out about our latest projects and gain insights into our activities worldwide.

-Depth test completed
+Type test completed

 Sumitomo Electric Industries, Ltd. is pleased to announce the successful completion of the world’s first type test of its 525 kV direct current (DC) cable system with a gas-insulated direct current switchgear (DC-GIS) interface in accordance to CIGRE*1 TB496 as part of its technical cooperation with Siemens Energy and the German cable provider Südkabel GmbH.